-Nevertheless, existing joint entity and relation extraction datasets have minimal relation schema.
+Nevertheless, existing joint entity and relation extraction datasets have very limited relation schema.
 For example, CoNLL04 only contains five different relations; the most diverse NYT dataset contains 24 Freebase predicates.
 To allow the model to capture a diverse range of potential verbalized predicates, we extend the task with automatically generated knowledge-text aligned data from KELM~\citep{agarwal2021knowledge}.
-Since they can be extremely noisy, we do not include other distantly supervised datasets (e.g., T-Rex~\citep{elsahar2018t}).
+We do not include other distantly supervised dataset (e.g., T-Rex~\citep{elsahar2018t}) since they can be extremely noisy.

-For KELM data, since it is based on the complete Wikidata schema (which contains too many relations to be enumerated), we create two KELM-specific prompts for the task of \textbf{Relation Extraction} and \textbf{Knowledge Slot Filling}:
+For KELM data, since it is based on the full Wikidata schema (which contains too many relations to be enumerated), we create two KELM-specific prompts for the task of \textbf{Relation Extraction} and \textbf{Knowledge Slot Filling}: